 Varies by course

 |QQI Exam Fees: |

 |Medical Card holders, BTEA and VTOS students exempt|

-NB: Additional costs may apply on a course by course basis where additional certification or specific resources are required.
-Details of these further costs will be outlined at interview.
+NB1: Additional costs may apply on a course by course basis where additional certification or specific resources are required.
+Details of these further costs will be outlined by the Class Teacher.

 Some students may be eligible to avail of one of the following funding schemes: